School Quality Profiles

-Help parents access data to advocate for their students and community.
+Help parents access data to advocate for their student(s) and school community.

 - Present information in a concise, understandable and uniform format;